 Retirement villages in the ACT are regulated by the Retirement Villages Act 2012 (ACT).
-The Act sets out things such as what a prospective resident must receive before signing a village contract; how much time prospective residents have to consider the village contract before signing it; the settling-in period and residents' rights; responsibilities in terms of maintenance; how a village contract can be terminated; and how disputes are resolved.
+The Act sets out things such as:

+- what a prospective resident must receive before signing a village contract - how much time prospective residents have to consider the village contract before signing it - the settling-in period and residents' rights - responsibilities in terms of maintenance - how a village contract can be terminated and - how disputes are resolved.

-For more information about your rights, call Access Canberra on 13 22 81 or you can download a printable version of its Retirement Villages Handbook at https://www.accesscanberra.act.gov.au/ci/fattach/get/140099/1491536925/redirect/1/filename/Retirement +villages+handbook.pdf
+For more information about your rights, call Access Canberra on 13 22 81 or download a printable version of 'The Retirement Villages Handbook - an information handbook about the Retirement Villages Act 2012 (April 2017 version)' at https:// files.accesscanberra.act.gov. au/legacy/2708/Retirement%20 villages%20handbook.pdf